SumoLogic/sumologic-otel-collector/docs/migration.md

   ## All my example metrics
   telegraf/my example name:
   # ...
-exporters:
+processors:
-  sumologic/some name:
+  source/some name:
     source_name: my example name
     source_host: my_host
 ```

 #### Source Category

-A Source Category can be set in the exporter configuration with the `source_category` option.
+A Source Category can be set in the [Source Processor][source-templates] configuration with the `source_category` option.

 For example, the following snippet configures the Source Category as `My Category`: